 - Seven of the previous Top 20 graduated

-- Five of the previous Top 20 remained ranked at the same weight
+- Nine of the Top 20 remained ranked at the same weight

-- Four of the current Top 20 were ranked at other weights
+- None of the current Top 20 were ranked at other weights

 - Eleven of the current Top 20 are new to the Prospect Rankings